-- To give the students a historical perspective on the evolution of personal laws in various religious dominations. - To highlight the conditions required to bring about a marital relationship. - To familiarise the students with the various statutory options available to an aggrieved Hindu spouse regarding his or her marriage. - To make the students understand the requirements of various types of permitted Muslim marriages and how they can be ended under customary and statutory laws. - To impart the knowledge about the law of adoption and guardianship.
+- To give the students a historical perspective on the evolution of personal laws in various religious denominations - To highlight the conditions required to bring about a marital relationship and .To familiarise the students with the various statutory options available to an aggrieved spouse regarding his or her marriage. - To make the students understand the requirements of various types of permitted muslim marriages and how they can be ended under customary and ststutory laws. - To familiarise the students with the laws relationg to adoption and maintenance. - To impart the knowledge about the law of minority and guardianship.

-Introduction to Family Law -Its scope and origin - sources and various Personal Laws - Marriage - concept of Marriage, Essentials of valid marriage in various Personal laws - Hindu, Parsi, Christian, Muslim, Special and Foreign Marriages.
+Family Law, its scope and origin - sources of various personal laws - Marriage- concept of Marriage - Essentials of valid Marriage in various Personal Laws - Hindu, Parsi, Christian, Muslim & Special Marriage.Latest developments in the sphere of family law, Uniform Civil Code.

-Matrimonial Remedies - Concept of Restitution of Conjugal Rights, Nullity of Marriage, Void and Voidable marriage, Option of Puberty, Judicial Separation, Concept of Divorce - Theories of Divorce - Various grounds of Divorce: Desertion, Adultery Cruelty Other Grounds - Wife's Grounds- Divorce by Mutual Consent - Irretrievable Breakdown.
+Concept of Restitution of Conjugal Rights, Nullity of Marriage, Void and Voidable marriage, Option of Puberty, Judicial Separation, Concept of Divorce - Theories of Divorce - Various grounds of Divorce: Desertion, Adultery Cruelty Other grounds - Wife's grounds - Divorce by Mutual Consent - Irretrievable breakdown.

-The Muslim Marriage - The conceptof marriage, Nikah, -solemnisation of marriage - conditions, classification and types, Muta Marriage, Concept of Dower, Talak -Extra Judicial,- Judicial The Dissolution of Muslim Marriage Act, 1939, Acknowledgement of Paternity.
+The concept of marriage, Nikah,-solemnisation of marriage -conditions ,classification and types, Muta Marriage, Concept of Dower, Talak - Extra Judicial,- Judicial The Dissolution of Muslim Marriage Act, 1939, Acknowledgement of Paternity.

-Adoption & Maintenance - Introduction to the topic of Adoption and, Legal aspects and requirements in personal Laws, Maintenance under Personal Laws and Cr.PC.
+Introduction to the topic of Adoption and, Legal aspects and requirements in personal Laws.
+The CARA guidelines, Maintenance under Personal Laws and Cr.PC.

-Minority & Guardianship - Introduction to the topic of Guardianship and its legal issues in personal laws.
+Introduction to the topic of Minority & Guardianship and its legal issues in personal laws.